Let’s talk about some of the best stutter plugins you can get today for sound design and music production.

-Stutter Edit 2 is probably the most well-known plugin in this category, and it handles things differently than most.
+Stutter Edit 2 is probably the most well-known plugin in this category and definitely one of the best stutter VST, and it handles things differently than most.
 Instead of programming patterns, you’re triggering “gestures” via MIDI.
 Each gesture is a pre-designed effect chain that can include stutter, delay, filtering, distortion, and buffer manipulation.

 The way I use it: I’ll set up different gestures on different MIDI keys.
 One might be a simple 1/8 note stutter with a low-pass filter, another might be a complex buffer effect that reverses and pitches down the audio while stuttering.